peachpiecompiler/peachpie-docs/docs/scenarios/beginner/create-nuget.md

 ## Packing within build

-Usually it is necessary to alter [the project file](/php/msbuild) with following properties in order to pack the compiled project after successful build.
-Insert following properties to the project file:
+Usually it is necessary to alter [the project file](/php/msbuild) with the following properties in order to pack the compiled project after a successful build.
+Insert the following properties into the project file:

 ```xml
 <GeneratePackageOnBuild>true</GeneratePackageOnBuild>